alumae/kaldi-gstreamer-server/README.md

 Changelog
 ---------
+  * 2019-06-17: The postprocessing mechanism doesn't work properly with Tornado 5+.
+Use Tornado 4.5.3 if you need it.
   * 2018-04-25: Server should now work with Tornado 5 (thanks to @Gastron).
 If using Python 2, you might need to install the `futures` package (`pip install futures`).
   * 2017-12-27: Somewhat big changes in the way post-processor is invoked.
 The problem was that in some use cases, the program that is used for post-processing decoded sentences can take a lot of time (let's say 0.5 seconds).
 Under the previous architecture, post-processor was invoked